buildtesters/buildtest/docs/gettingstarted/buildspecs_interface.rst

 .. dropdown:: ``buildtest buildspec maintainers --breakdown``

     .. command-output:: buildtest buildspec maintainers --breakdown

-If you want to see the table output of ``buildtest buildspec maintainers --breakdown`` with a specific color option you can use ``buildtest --color=<COLOR> buildspec maintainers --breakdown`` command.

 The ``buildtest buildspec maintainers find`` command can be used to report buildspec given a maintainer name which works similar to `--breakdown` but doesn't report information for all maintainers.
 Shown